7underlines/shopware-api-quickstart/README.md

 # Shopware API Quickstart

-This repository provides a quickstart template for working with the Shopware 6 Admin API using JavaScript.
-It's designed to help developers get up and running quickly with the essential setup needed to interact with the Shopware 6 Admin API.
+This repository provides a quickstart template specifically designed for working with the Shopware 6 Admin API using JavaScript.
+It is intended exclusively for developers who need to interact with the Shopware 6 Admin API. **Please note**: This template is not suitable for use with the Shopware Storefront API.

+If your goal is to create a frontend website and use Shopware 6 solely as a backend, you should utilize the official Shopware API client instead: [@shopware/api-client](https://www.npmjs.com/package/@shopware/api-client).

+## Differences Between This Client and the Official Shopware API Client

+### Purpose:

+- **This Client**: Designed for the Shopware 6 Admin API, making backend tasks like editing products and bulk updates straightforward.
+Ideal for developers managing and automating backend operations.

+- **Official Client**: Focused on the Shopware Storefront API, optimized for frontend development.
+Best for retrieving data to build and manage e-commerce websites.

+### Use Case:

+- **This Client**: Ideal for developers who need to automate backend tasks, perform bulk updates, or directly manipulate the data within the Shopware Admin system.
+It's a great tool for those looking to script complex operations or manage large datasets in Shopware's backend.

+- **Official Client**: Best suited for developers building frontend applications that rely on data from Shopware.
+It helps in fetching the necessary data to populate a storefront, handle customer interactions, and manage orders and checkout processes.

 ## Getting Started